Requirements

 The Wireguard peers configured on your PiRogue are not named, a peer is identified by its ID only.
 If you want to associate a peer to an individual, you have to store this information separately, ideally not on your PiRogue.
 We suggest you keep track of the peers the following way:

-The IP address of a peer is specified in the configuration of each peer, it corresponds to the Address
+The IP address of a peer is specified in the configuration of each peer, it corresponds to the Address.
+It’s specified using CIDR notation, ignore the value after the /.

 In this example, we want to get the IP address of peer 2.